rebelwarrior/numenera/setting/ninth-world.md

 The lands to the north and west of Steadfast are collectively called the Outlands.
 Another people the _Gaians_ are supposed to inhabit the north of the Outlands, but little is known about them in Steadfast.

 <br>

-__Dangerous World and Settlements:__
-Almost all settlements are walled, and the rest are fenced.
-While most inhabited places are ok to move around during the day, at night it is a different story.
-One of the most dangerous jobs is shepherd since they follow the flock and live out in the open.
-However, while the Steadfast has its dangers and its wild areas, and dangers are quite real, it is not _always_ dangerous.
-People have learned to travel in large groups as those tend not to attract as much trouble but even the lonely traveler somehow seems to manage to make it from settlement to settlement most of the time.
-{:.card.is-pulled-right.mx-2.table.is-hoverable.is-bordered.ml-4.px-2}

 ## The Nine Kingdoms of Steadfast
 {:.title.is-3.mt-5}